backdrop-contrib/summer_fun/README.md

 NOTE -- this theme is somewhat stable but being developed state.
 If you have spare time and shared ideas on how to propel it forward coding cleanly and under the appropriate licenses, you are welcome to join in and offer advice or build it together.

 Color module support is tested working but not promised 100% coverage.
+Color module may be deprecated in 1.4+ for something better and we welcome its replacement.

 SPECIAL THANKS
 --------------